How To Make Content Marketing Work For Your Business (Even If You’re On A Small Budget)

 No doubt, blogging is the first thing that comes to mind while talking about content marketing.

-Being on a budget, you can expect to pay anywhere from $0 – $200 per blog post depending on how you’re operating—writing yourself or hiring a content agency or a freelance writer.
+Being on a budget, you can expect to pay anywhere from $0 – $200 per blog post depending on how you’re operating—writing yourself or outsourcing to an article writing service or a freelance writer.

 eBooks are the best to offer as a lead magnet if you’re willing to start growing your mailing list.